-Are you one of those people who looks forward to your first cup of coffee in the morning before you even go to bed the night before?
+Are you one of those people who look forward to your first cup of coffee in the morning before you even go to bed the night before?
 Have you been called a coffee snob by your friends?
 Does the thought of a cup of coffee made in a Keurig make you shudder?

 If you answered yes to any of these questions, this is the post for you.
 Today we’ve got a step-by-step guide to make perfect French press coffee that will blow your drip coffee out of the water.
 Read on for the instructions, direct from our head roaster, John.

 You’ll need a few things to make the perfect cup of coffee with your French press.
 Here’s what you’ll need:

 That’s it!
 Making coffee with a French press is actually really simple and you can find a French press at most home stores or online for under $30.

 Once you have your suppliers, it’s time to start pressing.
 Here’s how to do it:

 1. Use a Kettle to Boil Your Water

 Put your water in a tea kettle or electric kettle to boil.
 You should use a 1:12 coffee to water ratio (you can use a kitchen scale to figure out your measurements).

 Don’t use your tap water either, unless it tastes good.
 Instead, consider using filtered water or bottled water.